Many advisers start off by structuring their businesses by trial and error, to see what might work.

 Being an adviser is a whole combination of responsibilities in itself.
 Other than servicing clients by giving professional financial advice and solutions, you are also managing client relationships and maintaining the business practice.

 Additionally, as the highest-ranking executive in the company, you are responsible in making major business decisions, managing the overall operations and resources of the company, planning overall growth, delegating tasks to other managers or various departments, and lastly, hiring staff.

 Being the Adviser/CEO, you are considered to be “the brain” of the company.
 It’s a ton of work and responsibility, which is why you need to have the “body”, or in this case, the right people, to execute and perform their tasks well.

 This department is responsible for generating and attracting new clients whilst making sure that the services you offer are well-presented and well-received.

 In the advice practice, sales advisers focus primarily on client prospecting and building client relationships.

 While you are responsible for giving the actual professional advice, your sales adviser is responsible for onboarding new clients and making sure that they understand your process and practice.
 They are also responsible for initiating new business meetings and finds you a way to build and widen your client network.

-In our company, my business partner Ed Arguelles and I are in the frontline of building client relationship.
+In our company, my business partner Ed Arguelles and I are in the frontline of building client relationships.
 I do most of the business management and Ed takes care of the onboarding for client prospects and new clients.